- Download our Moving to Montreal Guide (PDF)

 Expat parents should note that the language of instruction at most Montreal schools is French.
 The majority of the population in Montreal speaks French as a first language, and it is the official language of business.
-While a language barrier can be difficult for new arrivals, support is provided to those children whose first language is not French.
+While a language barrier can be difficult for new arrivals, support is provided to children whose first language is not French.

 Public schools in Montreal

 Children in Montreal start going to school at five years old in a maternelle and usually finish at 17.
-Grade 1 to 6 is ecole primaire and ecole secondaire is from grade 7 to 11.
-Students then move on to post-secondary college for grades 12 and 13 if they want to continue on to university.
+Grade 1 to 6 is école primaire and école secondaire is from grade 7 to 11.
+Students then move on to post-secondary college for grades 12 and 13 if they want to continue to university.

 Language in schools in Montreal

 In French-language schools, English is taught as a second language and English-immersion programmes are also available.
 There are also fully bilingual schools in Quebec, where both English and French are taught as a first language.
 Many of the private schools in Montreal are also bilingual.

 Private schools in Montreal

-Children who want to attend a private high school will have to pass an entrance exam and will have to have performed well throughout primary school.
+Children who want to attend a private high school must pass an entrance exam and prove they have performed well throughout primary school.

 International schools in Montreal